-- used fairly and lawfully - for limited, specifically stated purposes - used in a way that is adequate, relevant and not excessive - accurate - kept for no longer than necessary.
-(Schools no longer have the obligation to preserve records for the Independent Inquiry into Child Sexual Abuse (IICSA)) - handled according to people's data protection rights - kept safe and secure. - Each school ensures that information is transferred safely and securely when a child with a Safeguarding Record transfers to another school.
+- Used fairly and lawfully - For limited, specifically stated purposes - Used in a way that is adequate, relevant and not excessive - Accurate - Kept for no longer than necessary.
+(Schools no longer have the obligation to preserve records for the Independent Inquiry into Child Sexual Abuse (IICSA)) - Handled according to people's data protection rights - Kept safe and secure - The DSL should keep written records of all concerns, discussions and decisions, including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA children's social care or the Prevent program

+- Each school ensures that information is transferred safely and securely when a child with a Safeguarding Record transfers to another school.
 We also ensure that Key workers or social workers are notified where a child leaves the school (as appropriate).
+Staff, governors and trustees should use the DfE's data protection guidance for schools to help you: - Comply with data protection law - Develop data policies and processes - Know what staff and pupil data to keep - Follow good practices for preventing personal data breaches.